How to Launch a Navisworks File into Prospect

-2. Use the selection tree or section box tool to hide geometry that contains particularly large, dense or complex elements, or any layers you don’t need in VR.
-This will help your experience run smoother.
+- Use the selection tree or section box tool to hide geometry that contains particularly large, dense or complex elements, or any layers you don’t need in VR.
+Learn how to optimize your file here.

-4. Use the Viewpoints tab of the Prospect selection tree to choose the specific viewpoints and camera positions you wish to export
+- Use the Viewpoints tab to choose the specific viewpoints and camera positions you wish to export

-5. Use the Properties tab of the selection tree to choose what BIM metadata you would like included in the export (these configurations will persist for subsequent launches until changed)
+- Use the Properties tab to choose what BIM metadata you would like included in the export these configurations will persist for subsequent launches until changed

-7. After processing, your file will be ready to enjoy in VR!
-For Prospect Basic users the experience will immediately load, and for Prospect Pro, Pro Plus and Workstation users, the experience will open in the Prospect Library.
+- Click "Start Processing" and Prospect will automatically collect, export, and optimize your file's geometry.
+After processing, your file will be ready to enjoy in VR!
+For Prospect Basic (legacy) users the experience will immediately load, and for Prospect Pro, Pro Plus and Workstation users, the experience will open in the Prospect Library.

 Materials and Textures